 In the interests of shoring up public confidence in the banking system, the RBI designates giant domestic banks as ‘systemically important’ and keeps an extra-careful watch over them, by specifying higher capital adequacy and other norms.
 A bank’s Basel 3 Pillar III disclosures will usually tell you if it is systemically important.
 If you are looking for an ultra-safe parking ground for a windfall or a large lump-sum, stick to systemically important banks as these are the least likely to be allowed to get into financial trouble.

 If all this sounds like a lot of work, don’t fret.
-PrimeInvestor plans to put all the above metrics for listed banks at your fingertips, so you can run the checks here in our website, in a matter of minutes.
-We will alert all our subscribers once we unveil our one-of-its-kind bank selection tool.
+PrimeInvestor has a tool that puts all the above metrics for listed banks at your fingertips, so you can run the checks here in our website, in a matter of minutes.

 Use this one-of-its-kind bank selection tool here : Prime Bank FD Tool.